 Why bother backing up data?

-Businesses create daily all types of information, this is stored on many different varieties of protected storage platforms including RAID, NAS, Cloud, Software Defined, SSD, Flash etc. When you backup it’s a type of business insurance if something happens your data will be protected and the data restoration works when required.
-You are protecting data as part of a business requirement, for peace of mind and against the following:
+Businesses create daily all types of information, this is stored on many different varieties of protected storage platforms including RAID, NAS, Cloud, Software Defined, SSD, Flash etc. When a backup is performed it is a type of business insurance, if something happens your data will be protected and the data restoration works when required.
+Protecting data is part of a business requirement, for peace of mind and against the following:

 Types of backup